kajal129work-dev/Monday_coffee_sales_data_analytics/README.md

 1. **Low Overhead:** Features the lowest total rent cost (15,300), significantly reducing initial operating expenses.
 2. **Stable Returns:** Maintains a high average sales per customer (21,901), very competitive with Chennai and Bangalore.
 3. **Low Risk:** Offers a solid potential market of 1.88 million coffee consumers, providing a high-growth opportunity with lower investment risk.

-**City 3: Jaipur**
-1. Highest number of customers, which is 69.
-2. Average rent per customer is very low at 156.
-3. Average sales per customer is better at 11.6k.

 ---